Maine's Literary Scene

-Another famous nature writer, Rachel Carson, author of the groundbreaking Silent Spring, researched her 1955 book, Edge of the Sea, in Edgecomb where there is now the Nature Conservancy’s Rachel Carson Salt Pond Preserve in Bristol, and the Rachel Carson National Wildlife Refuge in Wells.
+Another famous nature writer, Rachel Carson, author of the groundbreaking Silent Spring, researched her 1955 book, Edge of the Sea, in Edgecomb.
+Explore the environment that inspired her at the Nature Conservancy’s Rachel Carson Salt Pond Preserve in Bristol, and the Rachel Carson National Wildlife Refuge in Wells.

-Maine’s most famous author is Stephen King – whose extremely prolific works are often based in fictional Maine towns – and dozens of his nearly 100 books are bestsellers.
-You can visit his home town of Bangor (known as Derry in his fictional works) and go on a delightful tour of 30 sites found in his books.
+Maine’s most famous modern author is Stephen King, whose mind-bogglingly prolific works are often based in fictional Maine towns.
+You can visit his hometown of Bangor (known as Derry in his stories) and enjoy a delightful and captivating tour of 30 sites found in his books.

 Another beloved modern Maine author is E.B.
-White, who penned beloved classics including Stuart Little, Charlotte’s Web and The Trumpet of the Swan, lived in North Brooklin on a farm that comes to life on the pages of his books.
+White, who penned beloved youth classics including Stuart Little, Charlotte’s Web and The Trumpet of the Swan, lived in North Brooklin on a farm that comes to life on the pages of his books.
 He’s also the source of one of Maine’s most quotable quotes: “I would really rather feel bad in Maine than feel good anywhere else.”

-Henry Wadsworth Longfellow, author of beloved poems like Evangeline and The Song of Hiawatha, grew up in Portland where his childhood home, the Wadsworth-Longfellow House.
+Historically speaking, Henry Wadsworth Longfellow, author of beloved poems such as Evangeline and The Song of Hiawatha, grew up in Portland where you can visit his childhood home, the Wadsworth-Longfellow House.
 Operated by the Maine Historical Society, visitors can enjoy guided and self-guided tours.